-Clustering by fitting a mixture model using EM with K
+Clustering by fitting a mixture model using EM with K groups

 and unconstrained covariance matrices for a matrix variate normal or

-matrix variate t distribution (with specified degrees of freedom nu
+matrix variate t distribution (with specified degrees of freedom nu).

 matrixmixture(